-1. You must not copy homework assignments or allow others to copy.
-Giving another student the answers is not helping them; it is harming them and stunting their academic achievement and growth.

-2. You must not receive from any other student or give to any other student any information, answers, or help during a test, quiz, or exam.

-3. You must not use unauthorized sources for answers during a test, quiz, or exam.
-You must not take notes or books to the exam when such aids are forbidden, and you must not refer to any book or notes while you are taking the exam unless the instructor indicates it is an "open book" exam.

-4. You must not obtain exam questions before an exam or tamper with an exam after it has been corrected.
+- 1. You must not copy assignments or allow others to copy.
+Giving another student the answers harms them by stunting their academic growth. - 2.
+You must not receive from any other student or give to any other student any information, answers, or help during a test, quiz, or exam. - 3.
+You must not use unauthorized sources for answers during a test, quiz, or exam.
+You must not refer to any book or notes while you are taking the exam unless the instructor indicates it is an "open book" exam. - 4.
+You must not obtain exam questions before an exam or tamper with an exam after it has been corrected.

+Plagiarism and Academic Dishonesty will not be tolerated.
+When a student is accused of plagiarism or academic dishonesty, the following will occur:

+- 1. The student will have a conference with the teacher and possibly an administrator, depending on the severity of the infraction. - 2.
+If the student is found to have plagiarized or engaged in academic dishonesty, the parent or guardian will be contacted by the teacher and the student will receive a '0' for the assignment.

-MISCELLANEOUS POLICIES AND PROCEDURES
+MISCELLANEOUS POLICIES & PROCEDURES High School Student Handbook 2019-2020

-SCHOOL HANDBOOK 2018-2019
+\All of the policies listed below are subject to change due to COVID-19.